allegro/blog/_posts/2021-06-29-css-architecture-and-performance-of-micro-frontends.md

 ![CSS modules usage in CSS](/img/articles/2021-06-29-css-architecture-and-performance-of-micro-frontends/modules-usage-in-css.png "CSS modules usage in CSS")
 ![CSS modules usage in HTML](/img/articles/2021-06-29-css-architecture-and-performance-of-micro-frontends/modules-usage-in-html.png "CSS modules usage in HTML")

 Thanks to the fact that all of our micro frontends run on Node.js, this approach can be used quite easily with the majority of tooling available.
-The only thing left to do is to collect all of the required Metrum stylesheets during render in our facade server called opbox-web and embed them on the page.
+The only thing left to do is to collect all of the required Metrum stylesheets during render in our facade server called opbox-web and embed them on the page with the correct order.
+Ordering requirement is important, because we follow atomic design and more complicated components (molecules, organisms) are built using simpler ones (atoms).
 Lets see what all of those changes did to our list of tradeoffs:

 **Pros**